MSP newbie? Keep reading. Ready to go? Check out your options here.

 As you’re probably aware, Minnesota has some legendarily harsh winters.

-Seeing as you’ll be in for at least five months of sub-freezing temperatures, you’ll absolutely need a heated apartment with solid insulation.
+Seeing as you’ll be in for at least five months of sub-freezing temperatures, you’ll need a heated apartment with solid insulation.
 Minnesotans are tough, but you’ll need more than hotdish to keep you warm.

 And even though the city’s fairly walkable, you’ll probably still want a place with a washer/dryer so you don’t end up lugging your laundry across town in a snowstorm.

-Searching for a good place to live is tricky.
+Searching for a good place to live can be tricky.

-To make things a bit less stressful, we’ve collected all the best resources for searching for apartments with options to limit your search to the exact specifications you want.
+But before you go saying ope, we’ve collected all the best resources to search for an apartment with options to limit your search to the exact specifications you want.